-- The questions and assignments of the tests that make up an examination for a course do not go beyond the sources announced in advance.
-These sources are, in the main, announced before the start of the course that prepares for the tests of the examination.
-The precise scope of the material is definitively announced no later than one month before the tests of the examination are held. - 2.
-The guestions and assignments of the whole of tests of an examination reflect the material included in the course. - 3.
-The whole of tests in an examination is representative of the study aims in terms of content and form. - 4.
-The questions and assignments of a test are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can understand how comprehensive and detailed the answers must be. - 5.
-Well in advance of the tests of the examination concerned being held, the Examination Board or examiner announces the way the test will be taken, while respecting the provisos laid out in Article 4.2 of the Teaching and Examination Regulations. - 6.
-Well in advance of a written test being held, the Examination Board or examiner gives the students the opportunity, if possible, to peruse a written sample of a similar test, and also the model answers and the norms on the basis of which the assessment was made. - The length of the test is such that examinees have sufficient time, measured according to reasonable criteria, to complete the test. - 8.
-In advance of the examination or test concerned being held, the examiner asks a colleague to check the examination or test with a view to the quality of the examination.
+- 1. The form of the examination of a course as mentioned in article 4.2 of the Teaching and Examination Regulations will be announced in the course manual. - 2.
+The examination of a course must meet the following conditions: valid, reliable, transparent and efficient.
+These conditions are detailed in RSM's testing policy document. - 3.
+The questions and assignments of the examination of a course do not go beyond the sources announced in advance from which the examination material is derived.
+These sources need to be announced in the course manual before the start of the course. - 4.
+The examination of a course is representative of the learning objectives of the course in terms of content and form and in line with the end terms of the degree programme.
+This is documented in a course assessment plan that will be published in the course manual. - 5.
+The questions and assignments of an examination are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can know how comprehensive and detailed the answers must be. - 6.
+Well in advance of a written test being held, the examiner gives the students the opportunity, if possible, to peruse a written sample of a similar examination, and also the model answers and the norms on the basis of which the assessment was made. - 7.
+The duration of the examination is such that examinees have sufficient time, measured according to reasonable criteria, to answer the questions. - 8.
+In advance of the test concerned being held, the examiner asks a colleague to check the test on the instructions mentioned in this article.
+The Examination Board may prescribe a peer review protocol. - 9.
+The examiner will post the examination questions and (model) answers on Blackboard right after the exam so that students can check which questions they have answered (in)correctly.
+If a student lodges a complaint to the Examination Board then this information should be included to substantiate the complaint. - Upon the examiner's request the Examination Board may grant the examiner an exemption from posting the answers on Blackboard in the event of important reasons.